Gebel al-Ain

-Gebel al-Ain is a plateau in Sudan at the border between the Northern state and North Kurdufan.
+Gebel al-Ain is a plateau in Sudan at the border between the Northern State and North Kordofan.

 The Gebel al-Ain area is more fertile than the surrounding dry savannah, making it a popular grazing ground for the Kababish-nomads dwelling around it.

 Around the Gebel al-Ain many archaeological sites are situated, mostly graveyards of the post-Meroitic and medieval Christian period.
 The most prominent archaeological sites are a ruined monastery in the west of the mountain – the south-westernmost outpost of the Makurian state known so far – and a settlement of round huts with a surrounding wall close to Bir al-Ain southwest of the main top of the mountain.